 31 Days of Resolutions – Day 4

 Netflix has been fun, but reading a real book has a special feeling and gets your eyes away from the electric screen.
-Another great resolution for 2021!
+That’s another great resolution for 2021!

 Jan Karon’s Mitford Series (booksellers, public library digital loans)